Valien/ssh-certificate-demo/README.md

 8. Congrats!
 You have successfully connected to a docker container via a bastion host leveraging SSH certificates!
 9. Type in `exit` to disconnect and `docker-compose down` to stop the running containers.

+- Additional info:

+    - View the certificate(s): `ssh-keygen -L -f /tmp/ssh_files/app-user-key-cert.pub` (replace the app with the `bastion` to see that certificate)

 ### Tested On

 * OSX - Big Sur, 11.5.2 - docker version 20.10.7 (August 2021)